 Stage two involves a series of behaviors that result from the false statements believed during stage one.
 They include:

-- Mental obsession with sex: the struggler obsesses on sex, using it as a salve for the addict’s emotional pain.
+The struggler obsesses on sex, using it as a salve for the addict’s emotional pain.
 His or her thoughts constantly race through different sexually-charged, fantasy scenarios, causing distraction throughout the day.
 Nothing is off limits in his/her mind.
 The sex addict finds that his/her “real” relationships are now a nuisance because they interfere with the constant adrenaline-like rush that accompanies the mental fixation.

-- Uncontrollable habits: the struggler engages in compulsive behaviors to feed his/her need for sexual arousal.
+The struggler engages in compulsive behaviors to feed his/her need for sexual arousal.
 This most often takes the form of viewing pornography in its many forms.
 As explained in The Porn Circuit from Covenant Eyes, there’s nothing that fires up the brain’s rewards center like sexual arousal, and viewing pornography unleashes a fireworks display of chemical activity in the brain.
 Dose after dose of dopamine can overpower the pre-frontal cortex, lessening will-power.
 Often, the struggler “just can’t stop clicking.”
 As the brain desensitizes to the initial stimulation, escalation to more explicit or shocking media is required in order to achieve the same stimulation.
 Habitual masturbation is (almost) always part of the experience.

-- Acting–out sexually: after continued sexual stimulation, the need for release is overwhelming.
+After continued sexual stimulation, the need for release is overwhelming.
 This, combined with a total loss of self-control, requires the struggler to act out sexually–to enact what has been seen and imagined.
 According to June Hunt, “The acting out feels necessary because the visual experience is no longer satisfying in itself.”

-- Feeling despair and self-condemnation: the sex addict feels utter disgust for what has occurred and total hopelessness to escape the cycle.
+The sex addict feels utter disgust for what has occurred and total hopelessness to escape the cycle.
 Shame acts as a thick, unbearable blanket over their life, further reinforcing the identity of “I am horrible.”

-- Making endless promises to change: with each cycle through these steps, a sex addict often makes repeated commitments to change and “never do it again.”
+With each cycle through these steps, a sex addict often makes repeated commitments to change and “never do it again.”
 This vow quickly vanishes with the next feeling of worthlessness, plunging the struggler back into thoughts that drag him/her back into the sexual pit.
 June Hunt says, “Strugglers ultimately believe there is no hope.”

 This cycle continues to spiral downward.
 The feelings of guilt (“I did something wrong”) and shame (“I’m a horrible person because I did something wrong”) that result from stage one only act to strengthen the lies in stage two.
 This requires an even greater level of fixation in order to numb the pain, a more extreme type of pornography viewed in order to achieve the same neurological response, possibly more extreme levels of acting out, which leads to greater self-condemnation.
 This cycle continues over and over, with greater darkness and despair with each pass.